-The first award is the ‘League Trophy’ which goes to the team that scores the most number of points* in it’s team category during our ‘League’ meets – these are all meets held prior to our Provincial Championships The more swimmers your club sends to each of these meets, the better your chances of scoring more points.
-These trophies are awarded at the Awards Banquet held during that year’s Provincials.
+The first award is the League Trophies, which go to the teams that score the most number of points* in its team category during our League meets; these are all meets held prior to our Provincial Championships.
+The more swimmers your club sends to each of these meets, the better your chances of scoring more points.
+These trophies are awarded at the Awards Banquet during Provincials.

-The second award, the ‘Champions Trophy’, is presented to the team that scores the most number of points* at our Provincial Championships.
-Once again, the larger the contingent of swimmers your team sends to Provincials, the better are your chances of winning.
-If the points are such that, prior to the final event of the meet, a team is assured of the win, the trophy will be awarded prior to the commencement of that final event.
-In the event that the winning team will only be decided upon completion of the final event and that most teams will have already left for home, we would present this award at one of our first meet of the following season.
+The second award, the Champions Trophy, is presented to the team that scores the most points* at our Provincial Championships.
+Once again, the larger the contingent of swimmers your team sends to Provincials, the better your chances of winning.
+If the points are such that, prior to the final event of the meet, a team is assured of the win, the trophy will be awarded before the final event.
+In the event that the winning team will only be decided during the final event when most teams will have already left for home, we would present this award at one of our first meets of the following season.

-*points will be awarded on a 1st to 20th place finishing in each event for each age group based on the Hy-Tek point system (20-18-17-16-15 etc. for individual events and 40-36-34-32-30 etc. for relays).
+*Points are awarded for 1st to 20th place finishing in each event for each age group based on the Hy-Tek point system (20-18-17-16-15, etc., for individual events and 40-36-34-32-30, etc., for relays).

 Ted Simpson Achievement Award

 This award is presented in memory of Ted Simpson.
 Ted was a valued coach of the Vancouver Y Torpedoes from 1960 – 67.
-Ted continued his coaching and in later years, coached Masters swimmers.
+Ted continued his coaching and, in later years, coached Masters swimmers.
 Ted was valued as a coach who made swimming fun and made swimmers feel good about themselves.
 Ted was interested in all who came under his tutelage.
 As Ted valued achievement in all forms, this award is a fitting memorial to Ted and how he lived his life.